How To Sell Your Property Abroad – 10 Top Tips

 Space sells, so cut back on the furniture and furnishing, knickknacks and accessories you have filling up your property abroad.
 Pack up your excess stuff and move it out.

 Are you currently using a bedroom as a storeroom?
-Well, stop it!
-Do you have a dining table crammed into the kitchen making the space seem much smaller?
+Well, change it into a cosy guest bedroom.
+Do you have a dining table crammed into the kitchen making space seem much smaller?
 Get rid of it.
 Clearly define each room so that a buyer can see what they are getting for their money.

 Put your overseas property on for sale with multiple agents, get it on the Internet, hand out flyers and post it on your social networking pages.
 Tell anyone who helps you sell it that they’re in for a reward (maybe an extra 0.1% for an estate agent, or a £50 bonus for a friend?)
 Incentivise others to help you sell and work hard at getting your property noticed.